mastering-js/masteringjs.io/tutorials/express/app-use-static.md

 const app = express();
 app.use(express.static('./public'));

 // Don't do this!
-If you do an HTTP request to `/test`, you'll get an
+If you send a request to `GET /test`, you'll get an
 // HTTP 404 because this route handler is after `express.static()`! app.get('/test', function requestHandler(req, res) {
   res.send('ok');